KiwiBandicoot/pong/README.md

-Made a Pong game
+Made a bare bones Pong game with Bevy

-Now remade with Bevy

 WASD for player 1 and Arrow Keys for player 2!